 13. Members are encouraged to leave the church building immediately after the worship services are over.
 Socializing is encouraged to be done outside in the parking lot away from the doorways.
 When checking church mail boxes, please do it quickly and maintain social distancing.

-- Communion will typically be done on the 1st, 3rd and 5th Sundays of the month, but will also be done on this first weekend of services, June 13th and 14th.
+- Communion will be done on the 1st, 3rd and 5th Sundays of the month.

 - Communion will take place after the benediction.
 Congregants, not going to communion, will be dismissed at this time after the benediction.